airbr/messageplatform/README.md

+This is the beginning of my fork.

+--

 Retwis is the Redis Hello World.
 A minimal Twitter-style social network clone written using Redis and PHP.
 The source code is designed to be very simple and at the same time to show different Redis data structures.